Refuse AI notes

 Our medical system is collapsing as we strip public funding, corporations squeeze practices for profit, and insurance companies take their pound from the middle.
 Protecting our own health is critical to our ability to resist, and to community health.

 Medical note-taking mistakes aren’t new.
-I know someone diagnosed with diabetes during pregnancy based on weight, despite an entirely normal A1C.
-She her third trimester fighting the effects of bias to avoid a “high risk delivery” designation.
-Another friend has a specious cardiac diagnosis that pops up periodically.
+I know someone diagnosed with diabetes during pregnancy based on weight alone, despite healthy tests.
+She spent her third trimester fighting to have her high-risk designation corrected before labor.
+Another friend has a specious cardiac diagnosis that pops up on her chart periodically.
 No one knows where it came from.
-Every time it seems to be gone, it comes back.
+It gets removed, then shows up again.
+Medical notes are incredibly persistent.

-Unfortunately AI note-taking is making this more prevalent.
-Errors are so common articles exist to train medical staff to identify and correct the most common ones.
-Imaginary additions will be particularly catastrophic if the GOP manages to reverse ACA guarantees, as seems likely.
-Missing or mis-filed data can be dangerous, too.
+Unfortunately AI note-taking is making mistakes more prevalent.
+Errors are so common articles exist to train medical staff to identify the most common ones.
+Imaginary additions will be particularly catastrophic if the GOP ever manages to reverse ACA blocks on pre-existing condition exclusions.
+Missing or misfiled data can be dangerous, too.

-Until we have protocols that prioritize accuracy, guarantee time for doctor review adjacent to the visit (not in “spare time” or at the end of the day) and provide a pathway for correcting mistakes, allowing your medical records to be compiled by tools built to act like the average human is risky.
+Until we have protocols that prioritize accuracy, guarantee time for doctor review adjacent to the visit (not in “spare time” or at the end of the day) and provide a legally guaranteed pathway for correcting mistakes, allowing your medical records to be compiled by tools built to socialize, not perform accurately, is risky.

 Protect yourself from this grand corporate experiment by asking your medical professionals if they use AI note-taking aids.
 If they do, ask them not to.
 Tell them you understand they are overworked, but if they don’t have time to take notes during the visit, you are skeptical they will be given sufficient time to review the notes later.